 These emoji take a lot of time to make, and I think it's fair that I can be financially compensated for my work, so commercial use is not freely available.
-Basically, I don't want to be exploited.

-It also has other benefits.
+Restricting commercial use also has other benefits.
 I don't want my emoji to ever be used in software that has unethical business practices and because of the license, I have control over that.

 Mutant Standard tends to straddle the line between technology and design, so this has been a weird one to think about, but I feel more comfortable using Creative Commons than a software license because it covers certain scenarios specifically for image makers and designers whereas code licenses wouldn't necessarily.
 Like printing merchandise or incorporating the emoji into other graphical works.

 No, but it is copyleft, and you can make derivatives of the emoji you can download from this website as outlined in the Creative Commons BY-NC-SA license.

 It's not that I don't believe in open source (I do, especially when it's in the hands of a diverse group of people).
 It's just that I'm concerned with the practical implications of offering master files (as opposed to exports), and I currently feel that not offering them gives me a degree of protection (although not complete protection - which is not possible) from the possibility of other people using the emoji in ways not outlined in the license.

 Sure!
 The license allows it.
 You just have to keep in mind a few things: